malek-boukhari/tic-tac-toe/readme.md

 game logic.
 - **Statistics Management**: Managed by `StatsHistoryService.ts`, which handles reading and writing game statistics to the `stats.json` file.
 This separates the concerns of data persistence from the game and server logic.

+## Future Considerations

+- **Resume Game Feature**: Implement a feature that allows players to resume a game from where they left off, rather than starting a new game each time.
+- **Better Separation of Concerns**: Improve the design by moving the board and statistics management (of the current game) outside the `TicTacToeGame`.
+This could involve creating separate classes for handling the game board and game statistics to further enhance modularity and maintainability.

 ## How to Play